 (2) A person may present a written submission in a language other than English if it is accompanied by a translation into English and a statutory declaration by the translator to the effect that the translation accurately reproduces in English the contents of the original document.

-[Section 182U inserted by No. 31 of 2011 s.
+[Section 182U inserted: No. 31 of 2011 s.
 6.]

 182V.
 Ways of conducting conciliation